datastax/cla-enforcer/README.md

 * `DOCUSIGN_SIGNATURE_POS_Y` (_optional_) - Defaults to `680`.
 The vertical
   offset in pixels (from top left corner of the document) on the page of the CLA, where the 'Sign Here' field should be located.

+* `SINATRA_SECRET` (_required_) - Secret key used to encrypt sinatra sessions.

+* `GITHUB_VERIFIER_SECRET` (_required_) - Used for signature verification of
+  events received from GitHub's API.
+Read more at https://developer.github.com/webhooks/securing/.

+* `WEB_WORKERS` (_optional_) - Defaults to `4`.
+Number of worker processes that
+  will be used by the Puma web server.
+Read more at https://github.com/puma/puma/blob/master/examples/config.rb#L101-L105.

+* `MAX_THREADS` (_optional_) - Defaults to `5`.
+Number of threads that Puma
+  will use to handle requests in each worker process.
+Read more at https://github.com/puma/puma/blob/master/examples/config.rb#L62-L67.

 ## Development